 Tencent Music Entertainment Group (TME): New Buy Recommendation for This Technology Giant

-In a report released today, Bo Pei CFA from Oppenheimer assigned a Buy rating to Tencent Music Entertainment Group (TME), with a price target of $28.00.
-The company’s shares closed last Monday at $15.30.
+Needham analyst Vincent Yu assigned a Buy rating to Tencent Music Entertainment Group (TME) today and set a price target of $25.00.
+The company’s shares closed last Wednesday at $14.59, close to its 52-week low of $11.68.

-According to TipRanks.com, CFA is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -16.7% and a 18.8% success rate.
-CFA covers the Technology sector, focusing on stocks such as BlueCity Holdings, Tencent Holdings, and Aurora Mobile.
+According to TipRanks.com, Yu is a 4-star analyst with an average return of 16.4% and a 34.1% success rate.
+Yu covers the Technology sector, focusing on stocks such as China Online Education Group, So-Young International, and 36Kr Holdings Inc.

-Tencent Music Entertainment Group has an analyst consensus of Moderate Buy, with a price target consensus of $27.57, a 75.9% upside from current levels.
+Currently, the analyst consensus on Tencent Music Entertainment Group is a Moderate Buy with an average price target of $25.50, a 73.5% upside from current levels.
 In a report issued on May 12, Loop Capital Markets also maintained a Buy rating on the stock with a $21.00 price target.

 See today’s analyst top recommended stocks >>

-Based on Tencent Music Entertainment Group’s latest earnings release for the quarter ending December 31, the company reported a quarterly revenue of $8.34 billion and net profit of $1.2 billion.
-In comparison, last year the company earned revenue of $7.29 billion and had a net profit of $1.04 billion.
+Based on Tencent Music Entertainment Group’s latest earnings release for the quarter ending March 31, the company reported a quarterly revenue of $7.82 billion and net profit of $926 million.
+In comparison, last year the company earned revenue of $6.31 billion and had a net profit of $887 million.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.